rosszurowski/taro/README.md

 app.use('/assets/', taro());
 ```

-You can also package Taro in a local module (by symlinking a folder with a `package.json` into `node_modules/`, which has the advantage of cleanly separating your app's dependencies from the swath of gulp plugins used to compile your front-end.
+You can also package Taro in a local module, which has the advantage of cleanly separating your app's dependencies from the swath of gulp plugins used to compile your front-end.

 ## API